 If you also see the bg3_dx11.exe file, repeat the steps above to run this file as an administrator.

 Does the crash still occur?
-If your answer is a sad yes, then go ahead with next fix.
+If your answer is a sad yes, then go ahead with the next fix.

 Fix 5 – Update your GPU driver